 Easy to Use Walnut Cracker

 This cracker saved so much time and so much easier to use than our old “pincer” type cracker.
-I got one for our neighbors, too.
+I got one for our neighbors who shared the nuts, too.
 To avoid flying pieces of shell, we covered the cracker with a cloth as we cracked.
 (I cut up an old, worn bath towel, which we use in place of paper towels in the kitchen.)

 The nuts come out neatly, too, often in clean halves instead of bits and pieces.
 It's rather fun to use, too.